CSCfi/rahti-user-guide/docs/tutorials/patterns.md

 ## InitContainer

-*InitContainer* is a container in a pod that is run to completion before the main containers are started.
-Data from init containers are most easily transfered to the main container using volume mounts
+*InitContainer* is a container in a pod that is meant run to completion before the main containers are started.
+Data from the init containers can be transferred to the main container using, e.g., empty volume mounts

 *`pod-init.yaml`*: